How To Start A Rotating Savings Club: A Step-By-Step Guide

 4. Work out how much money each member should contribute

-Be mindful that different group members will have different financial circumstances, so try to strike a balance between affordability and making substantial savings.
+Be mindful that different group members will have different financial circumstances, so try to strike a balance between affordability and making substantial contributions.

 5. Calculate the payout